kahlil/sensible-config/README.md

 or change a couple of options for server side JavaScript.

-_Highlight:_ the `browserify` option is turned on by default so you won't have any problems working with CommonJS in your client side code.
+_Highlight:_ the `browserify` option is turned on by default so you won't have any problems working with CommonJS modules in your client side code.

 ## EditorConfig